-Issuer: BofA Finance LLC ("BofA Finance") Guarantor: Bank of America Corporation ("BAC")
+BofA Finance LLC ("BofA Finance") Guarantor Bank of America Corporation ("BAC")

-Principal Amount: \$10.00 per unit

-Term: Approximately four years
+Principal Amount \$10.00 per unit Term: Approximately 2 years

-Market Measure: The Bloomberg Commodity IndexSM (Bloomberg
+Market Measure: The Bloomberg Commodity IndexSM (Bloomberg symbol:

-symbol: "BCOM")
+"BCOM")

-Starting Value: The closing level of the Market Measure on the pricing date.
+Starting Value: The closing level of the Index on the pricing date of the accompanying product supplement.

-Ending Value: The closing level of the Market Measure on the scheduled calculation day.
-The calculation day is subject to postponement in the event of Market Disruption Events, as described beginning on page PS-22 of the accompaying product supplement.
+Ending Value The closing level of the Index on the scheduled calculation day.
+The calculation day is subject to postponement in the event of Market Disruption Events, as described beginning on page PS-22

 Threshold Value: 85.00% of the Starting Value, rounded to four decimal places.
+Participation Rate: